TedHusted/awake/awake.md/awake.md

 Rhea: I am relieved to say recent events have neutralized the Omnibot threat.

-The council members all snap their fingers in joy.
+The council members all snap their fingers in joy for several seconds.

 Rhea: The heroic efforts of Pheobe and Oceanus thwarted the attack.
 Callisto, one of Jupiter’s moon will be the new home for the Omnibots.
 Phoebe?